x-xiaoyu/x-xiaoyu/README.md

 🎓 I'm a Master's student in Computer Science at Northeastern University.
 💡 Passionate about full-stack development, system design, and practical problem-solving.
-🚀 Currently looking for **Summer/Fall 2025 Software Engineering internships**!
+🚀 Currently looking for **Summer/Fall 2025 Software Engineering internships**

 ---